baoguangsheng/fast-detect-gpt/README.md

 ```
 where the default reference and sampling models are both gpt-neo-2.7B.

-We could use gpt-j-6B as the reference model to obtain more accurate detections:
+We could use gpt-j-6B as the sampling model to obtain more accurate detections:
 ```
-python scripts/local_infer.py  --reference_model_name gpt-j-6B
+python scripts/local_infer.py  --sampling_model_name gpt-j-6B
 ```

-An example (using gpt-j-6B as the reference model) looks like
+An example (using gpt-j-6B as the sampling model) looks like
 ```
 Please enter your text: (Press Enter twice to start processing) Disguised as police, they broke through a fence on Monday evening and broke into the cargo of a Swiss-bound plane to take the valuable items.
 The audacious heist occurred at an airport in a small European country, leaving authorities baffled and airline officials in shock.